IonicaBizau/json2md/README.md

         "Fork the project"
       , "Create your branch"
       , "Raise a pull request"
-      ]
+      , { ul: ["Choose the right name", "Fill the description", "Ask for reviewers"] } ]
     }
   , { h2: "Code blocks" }